WellingtonEat & Drink

 Opened in 1991, Boulcott Street Bistro is widely regarded as one of Wellington’s finest restaurants.

 The restaurant is in Plimmer House, a charming 1870s Victorian cottage.
-Surrounded by city high-rises, it’s a time capsule in the middle of the city.
+Surrounded by high-rises, it’s a time capsule in the middle of the city.

 Boulcott Street Bistro serves classic bistro dishes with modern twists.
 The ‘BSB Classic’ has been consistently popular since day one.
 Comprised of an aged fillet of beef with Béarnaise sauce, red wine jus and hand-cut, double-cooked fries, it’s an example of simple done well.